Ryan Key: Other work

-During the Yellowcard hiatus that began in 2008, Ryan also started singing in a side project entitled "Big If" with singer Sean O'Donnell of Reeve Oliver in February 2009.
+During the Yellowcard hiatus that began in 2008, Key also started singing in a side project entitled "Big If" with singer Sean O'Donnell of Reeve Oliver in February 2009.
 Big If has released several songs on their MySpace page, but have not yet released a record.
 They are not currently signed to a record deal.
 Although they have never officially announced their break-up, all members of the band are now in Yellowcard and the band's Twitter and MySpace pages have been removed.

-Ryan Key recorded a song entitled "Stop Right There" with Hollywood-based pop-punk band Assemble the Skyline.
+Key recorded a song entitled "Stop Right There" with Hollywood-based pop-punk band Assemble the Skyline.
 The track was released on January 7, 2011, with Assemble the Skyline's new EP "Right Here.
 Right Now".
 Ryan also collaborated with the Michigan pop-punk band Every Avenue.
 He has co-written their songs "Girl Like That" from their album Picture Perfect, and "Tie Me Down" from their album Bad Habits.

 He also worked with Taboo of the Black Eyed Peas, contributing vocals on his song "Gotta Get it Now".

 Key also contributed guest vocals on a new Silverstein song, entitled "Stay Posi", released in early 2011.

 Key and fellow Yellowcard member, Ryan Mendez, spent May 2012 producing and recording the Like Torches album Keep Your Head High.

 In January and February 2015, Key stayed in Stockholm, Sweden where he produced a new album for Like Torches.

 In August 2015, Key started a Kickstarter campaign for his new project The Lone Tree Recordings.
 The goal was to reach $75,000 by September 20 so that Key could start his record label, and he ultimately raised $106,372 to make that happen.
 One of the first bands to record was his side music projects Will & The Whiskeymen.
 He stated on the Kickstater page that the band's EP would be a Kickstarter-backer exclusive.